Viking Ocean (Viking Cruises)

 Port Sydney cruise ship schedule for 2018 showed Viking Ocean making an inaugural visit to Australia.
 The port's schedule had MV Viking Sun booked into Sydney's White Bay Cruise Terminal on January 12, 2018 (overnight stay).
 The ship was also booked to return to Sydney on February 10, 2018 (mooring overnight at Point Piper Buoy).

-- Australia was part of the ship's (and Viking Ocean's) first world cruise (141-day itinerary USA to UK / Miami to London) visiting 5 continents.
-The around the world voyage departed on December 15 (2017) from Miami Florida.
+- Australia was part of the ship's (and Viking Ocean's) first world cruise (141-day itinerary USA to UK / Miami to London) visiting 64 ports in 35 countries on 5 continents.
+The around the world voyage departed on December 15 (2017) from Miami Florida, with disembarkation in London England on May 5 (2018).
 There were a total of 66 ports along the westbound route (via Panama Canal and Suez Canal), with feature destinations Caribbean, Southeast Asia, South Pacific, Middle East, Europe.